pagopa-archive/io-infrastructure-live/utils/README.md

 * Subscriptions (*apim-subscriptions.json*)

-If the *DRY_RUN* variable has a value *>0* (default) it also runs the deployment on the destination Azure environment.
+If the *DRY_RUN* variable in the script has a value *>0* (default) it also runs the deployment on the destination Azure environment.

->**NOTE:** Remeber to customize script variables -at the top of the script- to set the source and destination Azure API Management Services (APIMs) name, product and resource group.
+>**NOTE:** Remember to customize the variables at the top of the script to set the source and destination name, product and resource groups of the Azure API Management Services (APIMs).

 To synchronize users run: